 It may also be worth investigating a Medicare Advantage plan.
 Many Medicare Advantage plans offer some form of hospital or skilled nursing facility coverage.
 This coverage differs from plan to plan, though.

-If this coverage is important to you, we recommend working with a licensed Medicare agent who can help you choose a plan.
+If this coverage is important to you, we recommend working with a licensed sales agent who can help you choose a plan.
 Whether you’re looking for a Medigap or Medicare Advantage plan, the Medicareful Plan Finder tool can help you find one.

 If you find yourself admitted to an inpatient care facility, it’s reassuring if you know your Medicare plan will cover your needs.
-Understanding what is covered, and when it’s covered, is critical to ensuring you’re never caught with shock charges.
+Understanding what is covered, and when it’s covered, is critical to ensuring you’re never caught with shocking charges.
 This is why knowing your benefit periods is so important.